-Discover cards are accepted by more than 9 million U.S. merchants.
-That covers just about everywhere credit cards can be used domestically.
-Discover cards are also accepted internationally: in 185 countries and territories, to be specific.
-You can check Discover’s international use map to where, exactly.
+Discover cards are accepted by more than 10.64 million U.S. merchants.
+Outside the United States, you can use Discover cards in 200+ countries and territories.
 But there are some noticeable gaps, including Saudi Arabia, Ukraine and Taiwan.
+You can check Discover’s international-use map to see where, exactly, your Discover credit card will work.

 Here are the regions where Discover is not accepted: